"I don’t want to be defined by the challenges,

-Take care of yourself and others,
+Please take care of yourself and each other,

 Dr. Eric Olson